novillo-cs/apcsa_material/classwork/01_15_console_game/directions.md

 ### Let's start

-* Use the code provided for the superclass Adventurer.
+* Use the provided code for the Adventurer superclass.
+You may modify it as needed to better fit your game.
-* Implement one subclass of Adventurer and test it with a driver.
-You must implement all abstract methods.
+* Implement one subclass of Adventurer and test it using a driver program.
+You must implement all required abstract methods.
+You may use the provided Warrior class as inspiration.
 * In the driver, the player should be declared as Adventurer and instantiated as the subclass (Adventurer player1 = new Warrior("Bob", 10);).
 * Your player has some HP (health points) values at the beginning of the game.
 * Your attack/support/special methods return Strings because you want the option of printing the text of what happened.

+---

 ### Day2

-* Look at the sample subclass MyWarrior and compare it to your subclass.
+* Look at the sample subclass Warrior and compare it to your subclass.
 What is different?
 What is the same?

 * How your game will interact with the user?